-Sexual Exploitation—Taking nonconsensual, unjust or abusive advantage of another in a sexual or intimate context, including without limitation: prostituting another person, engaging in, permitting or facilitating nonconsensual viewing, photographing, videotaping, audio taping, or posting to the internet sexual or intimate activity (such as dressing, showering and similar activity of oneself or others), knowingly infecting another person with HIV or other sexually transmitted diseases and/or inducing incapacitation of another person with the intent to facilitate nonconsensual sexual intercourse or contact with that person.
+Sexual Exploitation—Taking nonconsensual, unjust or abusive advantage of another in a sexual or intimate context for the responding party's own advantage or benefit OR to benefit/advantage anyone other than the individual being exploited AND does not constitute any other sexual and/or relationship misconduct offense addressed in the University's policy, including without limitation: prostituting another person, engaging in, permitting or facilitating nonconsensual viewing, photographing, videotaping, audio taping, or posting to the internet sexual or intimate activity (such as dressing, showering and similar activity of oneself or others), knowingly infecting another person with HIV or other sexually transmitted diseases and/or inducing incapacitation of another person with the intent to facilitate nonconsensual sexual intercourse or contact with that person.

 Interpretive Rules for Sexual and Relationship Misconduct Charges

 - The person who is the object of sexual and/or relationship misconduct is not required to physically or otherwise resist a sexual aggressor.